giantswarm/cloudnative-pg-app/README.md

 **Why did we add it?**

 Several capabilities of the Giant Swarm security platform benefit from using PostgreSQL as a database.
-CloudNative PostgreSQL is an operator which manages the lifecycle of PostgreSQL databases deployed within Kubernetes cluster.
+CloudNative PostgreSQL is an operator which manages the lifecycle of PostgreSQL databases deployed within Kubernetes clusters.
 This app packages the `cnpg` operator for use by our platform.

 **Who can use it?**

 The official CNPG charts are well-maintained and should be preferred over this repository.
 This chart is slightly opinionated for Giant Swarm's use case and intended for our internal use, but others are welcome to use it if they find it helpful.

-Note to Giant Swarm customers: CNPG is used internally in our platform not currently offered as a managed app.
+Note to Giant Swarm customers: CNPG is used internally in our platform, and not currently offered as a managed app.
 You are welcome to use this chart if it suits your needs, but it will not be monitored and support will be on a best-effort basis.

 ## Installing